Spain’s most water-bearing river, in an impressive landscape with picturesque villages and very old traditions and popular customs.

 Palacio de Argillo, at Plaza de San Felipe, is of the 17th century and has elements of Gothic and Renaissance styles.
 In its interior, you may visit the museum of Pablo Gargallo.

 The Palace of the Counts of Sastago

 Worth a visit especially for its beautiful Renaissance courtyard.
 It is frequently used for expositions.
 The Patio de la Infanta, today the main seat of a bank, has a great Renaissance courtyard too.

 Palacio de la Aljaferia

-(Right) This splendid King's palace of 11th century is one of very few remaining Moorish buildings of the dynasty 'Taifas'.
-The mosque with its minaret and the Torre del Trovador, a fortificated tower, still remain from the original construction.
+This splendid King’s palace of the 11th century is one of very few remaining Moorish buildings of the dynasty ‘Taifas’.
+The mosque with its minaret and the Torre del Trovador, a fortified tower, still remain from the original construction.

 Torreon de Zuda

 The ‘Tower of Zuda’, the only lasting remains of a 10th-century Moorish palace.

 The remains of a 3rd-century Roman fortification are a well-known landmark in Zaragoza.
 Close to the Tower of Zuda and to the church Iglesia de la Magdalena, alongside the Ebro river, you can find parts of the fortification still in a good state of conservation

 This gothic cathedral, with parts, later added in neoclassical, baroque and plateresque styles was built in the 14th century, over an older Romanesque temple.
 In its interior, which consists of five naves with lateral chapels, the main-altar with splendid reliefs and the Mudejar-style apse are truly remarkable.